rudderfeet/pi4jdemo/README.md

-This project is for Java developers who'd like to stretch out a bit and play with "physical computing" on an inexpensive Raspberry Pi with many of the same tools they already know instead of learning Python and so on.
-It's also a way to build experience with Spring Boot and app containerization with Docker, again building upon a stable knowledge platform a step at a time.
+This project is for Java developers who'd like to stretch out a bit and play with "physical computing" on an inexpensive Raspberry Pi with many of the same tools they already know.
+It's a great way to build experience with Spring Boot and app containerization with Docker, again building upon a stable knowledge platform a step at a time.

-I recommend having a couple years of experience working with Java and Spring and some Linux command line skills.
-It's helpful to also know what Docker is, what Jenkins is, and how to get a Raspberry Pi running and connected to your network.
+I recommend coming with a couple years of experience working with Java and Spring and some Linux commandline skills.
+It's also helpful to know what Docker is, what Jenkins is, and how to get a Raspberry Pi running and connected to your network.

 Note that because the Raspberry Pi isn't super fast or have a ton of memory, we